 Muskmelons improve digestion and gastrointestinal health by providing dietary fiber.
 The high water and fiber content also promote regular bowel movement, reducing the likelihood of experiencing constipation.
 Dietary fiber further contributes to gastrointestinal health by promoting the growth of healthy stomach bacteria.

-However, eating muskmelon on an empty stomach is discouraged because the water in this fruit dilutes stomach contents, disrupting digestive processes.
-Therefore, this will likely cause digestive problems.
+However, eating muskmelon on an empty stomach is discouraged because the water in this fruit dilutes stomach contents and disrupts digestive processes.
+Therefore, eating muskmelons on an empty stomach will likely cause digestive problems.

 Muskmelons lead to better vision and eye health